Zero Plaintext Secrets on Disk: Wire Hermes Agent to 1Password with a Survivable Launcher

 # Should show your DeepSeek credential resolved from 1Password

-hermes auth list deepseek
+hermes auth list

 # deepseek (1 credentials):